 If you place toppings underneath the cheese, they won’t cook properly and the moisture will sweat into your crust, likely causing it to become mushy.

 Bake another 20 to 25 minutes or until top is nicely browned and the crust is cooked through.
-Finish with a good sprinkle of parmesan cheese and a drizzle of good quality olive oil for taste.
+Finally, finish with a good sprinkle of parmesan cheese and a drizzle of good quality olive oil for taste.

 Leslie’s Million Dollar Pizza Sauce:

-- 1 large can San Marzano Tomatoes (de-seeded through a food mill)
+- San Marzano Tomatoes (de-seeded through a food mill) – 1 can

 - 1 tube good quality tomato paste